Specnote

 • The review request (PR) screen — a pass/fail summary is attached in plain language, so you can see what broke before merging.

-• The test-run tab — this verification is stacked as one run group, so you can look back on it later.
+• The Run tests tab — this verification is stacked as one run group, so you can look back on it later.

 This is the easiest way.
 Copy the text below and paste it into the AI coding tool you usually use (Claude Code, Cursor, and the like), and AI handles what's needed to connect — issuing the token, creating the workflow file, and committing, all of it.